hchiam/learning-css/README.md

 - an ancestor using `transform` (or `will-change: transform`) un-intuitively makes any `position: fixed` descendants be relative to the ancestor, instead of (what you'd normally expect) relative to the viewport. i.e., `transform`ed ancestors can't have `fixed` descendants

-- tip: always comment `overflow: hidden;` so future you remembers why
+- tip: always comment `overflow: hidden;` so future you remembers why. especially important since usually the reason for it isn't obvious from the code and has to do with elements that aren't expressed around that `overflow: hidden` declaration